Assistant Professor Daniel Costinett wants you to lose the charger.

 Whether you’re reading this on a laptop, desktop, or phone, odds are your device has recently been held captive by a wall outlet for charging.
 That may soon be a thing of the past, thanks to the work of the University of Tennessee’s Daniel Costinett, assistant professor in the Department of Electrical Engineering and Computer Science.

-Daniel’s primary research area is power electronics: the study and design of circuits for energy devices.
-“Power electronics is everywhere you look, in anything energy-powered, or anything smart or with a display,” explained Daniel.
+Costinett’s primary research area is power electronics: the study and design of circuits for energy devices.
+“Power electronics is everywhere you look, in anything energy-powered, or anything smart or with a display,” explained Costinett.
 This ubiquity and its potential for innovation hooked him on the subject as a doctoral student at the University of Colorado Boulder.
 He joined UT in 2013 after earning his PhD in Electrical Engineering.

 Now he’s at work on a technology to unlock wireless power transfers for consumer electronics.
-Just as WiFi replaced plugged-in dial-up internet, Daniel is developing ways to enable laptops, tablets, phones, and other consumer electronics to charge wirelessly, ditching the cord and wall outlet.
+Just as WiFi replaced plugged-in dial-up internet, Costinett is developing ways to enable laptops, tablets, phones, and other consumer electronics to charge wirelessly, ditching the cord and wall outlet.
 The key is a new approach to the design of the coil that carries the current: the new structure allows the coil to be smaller, more efficient, and hold far less radiation.
 As current moves through the coil, it produces a magnetic field that can pass through space and materials to transfer energy.